 Tongariro’s Ngati Tuwharetoa people gave their three sacred mountains to the New Zealand nation in 1887, to protect their natural and spiritual heritage.
 It was the first national park gifted to a country by an indigenous people and only the fourth national park to be established in the world.

-Today, the 80,000ha park is enjoyed and explored year-round by hikers, cyclists, skiers, botanists, geologists and nature lovers alike.
+Today, the 80,000 hectare (197,684 acre) park is explored and enjoyed by hikers, cyclists, skiers, botanists, geologists and nature lovers all year round.